 I must study war that my sons may have liberty to study mathematics and philosophy.
 My sons must study mathematics and philosophy, geography, natural history, naval architecture, navigation, commerce and agriculture in order to give their children a right to study paintings, poetry, music, architecture, statuary, tapestry and porcelain.

 The progression seemed so natural and affirmed the nobility that I felt was inherent in the arts.

 As my art developed, my early interest in philosophy continued to grow.
 Art, for me, is philosophy thought visually.
-So my work became increasing focused on visually expressing metaphors grounded in my philosophy and faith.
+So my work became increasingly focused on visually expressing metaphors grounded in my philosophy and faith.
 My paintings are the visual expressions of the thoughts running through my head.
 They are intentionally oblique and overtly beautiful as I believe beauty inherently points to God.
 But my work, despite containing pretty colors, is an expression of much more than just a love of color and line.
-In my master’s thesis for my MFA I wrote:
+In my master’s thesis for my MFA, I wrote:

 My art is worship.
 Not in a corporate sense, but private.
 Each piece is an act of reverence towards my Creator.
 Each creative act of mine is homage to the Creator of my soul.
 Each stroke of the brush is an act of devotion.
 Nothing is more essential to the human experience than our relationship to the Author of our lives, the Potter of our body, the Poet of our soul.